junehong-Canada/Algoritm-CtCI/Ch 01. Arrays and Strings/Readme.md

 - Edit the string starting from the end and working backwards.
 - Use character arrays, because Java strings are immutable.

 1.4 palindrome Permutation: Given a string, write a function to check if it is a permutation of a palindrome.
 A palindrome is a word or phrase that is the same forwards and backwards.
 A permutation is a rearrangement of letters.
 The palindrome does not need to be limited to just dictionary words.
 - Input: Tact Coa
-- Output: True (permutations: "taco cat", "atco cta", etc. )
+- Output: True (permutations: "taco cat", "atco cta", etc. ) -> Given a string, determine if a permutation of string could form a palindrome.

 1.5 One Away: There are three types of edits that can be performed on strings: insert a character, remove a character, or replace a character.
 Given two strings, write a function to check if they are one edit (or zero edits) away.
 - pale, ple true